rkapl123/DBAddin/docs/README.md

 *   `updatesDownloadFolder`: You can specify a different download folder here instead of `C:\temp\`.
 *   `updatesMajorVersion`: Usually the versions are numbered 1.0.0.x, in case this is different, the Major Version can be overridden here.
 *   `updatesUrlBase`: Here, the URL base for the update zip packages can be overridden.
+*   `_testNewFeature`: used to switch on new features, usually only meaningful for new code in master branch.

 To change the settings, use the drop-down "settings" where you can modify the DBAddin.xll.config and the referred DBAddinCentral.config including XML validation.
 If you have multiple same named entries in your settings files, the last one is taken as the active setting.
 The settings dialog has a drop-down at its bottom providing all the available settings to be selected.
 On selection, the chosen setting is added to the bottom of the current open config.
 For `+  env` settings, an input box will provide the possibility to set the number to be used instead of `+ env`.
 There are other specific settings available for use with [DB Functions](DBFuncs.md), [DB Modifications](DBModif.md) and [DB Sheets](DBSheets.md), see there for more details.